Classic Shrimp Cocktail

 Nutritional benefits of asparagus

 Asparagus is rich in essential vitamins such as A, C, E, and K, as well as folate and fiber.
-It is also a natural source of antioxidants and anti-inflammatory compounds, promoting heart health, digestive function, and immune system support. if you are interested in learning more about the health benefits of Asparagus check out this article by Healthline.
+This nutritious vegetable is also a natural source of antioxidants and anti-inflammatory compounds, which can promote heart health, improve digestive function, and support the immune system.
+If you want to dive deeper into the health benefits of asparagus, check out this informative informative article by Healthline.

-Of course the most obvious & most common way to enjoy roasted asparagus is as a simple side dish.
-But it actually a wonderful base that you can do many things with.
-Try Tossing roasted asparagus with lemon zest and Parmesan cheese for a zesty twist, or sprinkle with parmesan cheese before serving for a more savory delight.
-For a hearty main course, incorporate roasted asparagus into pasta dishes, salads, or grain bowls, adding depth and texture to every bite.
+While the most common way to enjoy roasted asparagus is as a simple side dish, its versatility allows it to shine in various culinary applications.
+For a hearty main course, incorporate roasted asparagus into pasta dishes or risotto.
+Asparagus can be used to add depth and texture to salads or grain bowls.
 It is also a wonderful addition to an omelette or frittata.
-The versatility of roasted asparagus is impressive and just waiting for you to explore the endless ways to enjoy this vegetable.
+The versatility of roasted asparagus is impressive and just waiting for you to explore the endless ways to enjoy this spring vegetable.

 Two Ingredient Appetizer: Prosciutto wrapped Asparagus